 We engineered tomorrow for

-Reduction in weight
+Reduction in components

-Original fabricated design
+Original fabricated design and BOM

 - reduction in inventory stock holding